 26% correctly understand the meaning of the Fundamental Right Against Exploitation in Democracy

-Oh! good that India’s Youth do not understand this.
-Else they would have known how politicians are exploiting them everyday and how in the name of women empowerment some life changing Laws are created only to exploit common people.
+Oh! good that India’s Youth does not understand this.
+Else they would have known how politicians are exploiting them every day and how in the name of women empowerment some life-changing Laws are created only to exploit common people.
 You don’t believe me?
 Well, think why in-spite of such a large scale of misuse of dowry Laws, false complainants are not punished?
 You think it is women empowerment?
 Okay, then why was Shashi Tharoor never arrested after suspicious death of his wife?
 He got a clean chit from a judicial panel stating it was a suicide and only after the govt. has changed, the suicide turned out to be a murder.
 In case of a common man, he would have been arrested the day his wife was found dead under mysterious circumstances.

 35% of high school students consider themselves as “citizens” of India

 In other words, 65% of our Youth do not consider themselves to be citizens of India.
 It seems, that only on Republic day we feel proud as Indians, else the bitter reality is our Youth do not even consider them as Indians.